RonIovine/pshell/README.md

 program's registered pshell functions (only supported for UDP or UNIX pshell servers).
-This will provide direct programmatic control of a remote process' pshell functions without having to fork the calling process to call the 'pshell' command line client program via the 'system' call.
+This will provide direct programmatic control of a remote process' pshell functions without having to fork the calling process to call the 'pshell' command line client program via the `system` call.
 This provides functionality similar to the familiar Remote Procedure Call (RPC) mechanism.

 The control API can function as a simple control plane IPC mechanism for inter-process